Understanding Data Inequality

 Finally, while internal practices and policies that support better digital governance within your own organization are important and necessary, we also need to improve standards and expand regulatory guidance to better cover tech-related data inequality issues.

-To effectively engage in responsible tech advocacy:
+To engage in responsible tech advocacy:

 • Understand: Learn about various responsible tech issues through posts like this and others.